One of the most common questions we get from WordPress users is how to make their site search more accurate.

 Since we want to limit WordPress search only by post content, the first step is to remove all the sources except Posts.

-Uncheck all the attributes except Content and then press Done to save the changes.
+From here, press Done to save the changes.

 You can also change the relevance weight of attributes by moving the slider next to them left or right.